 The 1959 Lake ‘n Sea 18’ Grand Traverse Cruiser should have its own wanted poster in every fiberglass boat collector’s workshop.
-As of today only one is known to have been made and sold and is still missing.
-That boat was last seen at the New York boat show in January 1959 according to a 2003 oral history interview with the late John T. Parsons, founder and owner of the Lake ‘n Sea Division of Parsons Corporation from 1958-1960:
+As of today only two are known to have been made and sold and both are still missing.
+One of the boats was last seen at the New York boat show in January 1959 according to a 2003 oral history interview with the late John T. Parsons, founder and owner of the Lake ‘n Sea Division of Parsons Corporation from 1958-1960:

 The 18′ Grand Traverse Cruiser model can be best described as a show boat and was taken to the January 1959 Chicago and New York boat shows to illustrate to consumers the most attractive and best equipped model in the 1959 fleet.
 Almost every major brand offered a small cruiser of some sort to give customers a good choice of models, but not this well equipped.
 The design for this model, like most of the 1959 new models came from the design board of industrial designer Bertil Holm, a former Ford Motor Company designer before joining the Parsons Corporation.